economics · quantitative analysis · 2026-05

 Economics of the AI-corporation regime.

-What the public conversation around Argentina's AI-corporation regime is not quantifying: how much it costs to incorporate an agent-entity, how much it costs to operate it for 24 months, and where Argentina is structurally competitive.
+What the public conversation around Argentina's AI-corporation regime does not quantify: the cost to incorporate an agent-entity, the cost to operate it for 24 months, and where Argentina is structurally competitive.
 For economic advisors, tech-business journalists, and founders deciding where to incorporate.

 Methodological honesty.
-The figures below are approximations at the official USD MEP rate of 2026-05-13.
-They cover direct costs (regulatory fees, registered agent, certificates, basic accounting); they exclude banking setup, potential litigation costs, and the operator's personal expenses.
-Primary sources cited at the end.
+The figures are approximations at the official USD MEP rate of 2026-05-13.
+They cover direct costs (regulatory fees, registered agent, certificates, basic accounting).
+They exclude banking setup, potential litigation, and the operator's personal expenses.
+Primary sources at the end.

 1 · Incorporation cost (one-shot)